 In late 2009, Comisión Federal de Electricidad ("CFE") - Mexico's state power company, launched a tender for the construction and operation of three wind projects (Oaxaca II, Oaxaca III, and Oaxaca IV) to ramp up Mexico's wind generation capacity.
 In March 2010, the three projects were awarded to Acciona Energia SA.
-Acciona was granted an agreement with CFE to operate the wind projects for 20 years, pursuant to USD-denominated, long term power purchase agreements ("PPAs").
+Acciona was granted an agreement with CFE to operate the wind projects for 20 years, pursuant to USD-denominated, long term PPAs.